Iris454/CS_Final_Project/Proposal.md

 - other characters to interact with the player and provide useful information
 - room descriptions
 - move function
+- a function for the player to go over the collected items and choose an item to use
+- puzzles and math questions showing up when finding certain items
+- story background description at the start of the game

 ## Nice to have list:
 - money to spend in restaurants to buy food